 In a Jakarta EE product that contains an Jakarta Enterprise Beans container, it must be possible to configure the Jakarta EE product so that a propagated caller identity is used in all authorization decisions.
 With this configuration, for all calls to all enterprise beans from a single application within a single Jakarta EE product, the principal name returned by the EJBContext method getCallerPrincipal or the SecurityContext method getCallerPrincipal must be the same as that returned by the first enterprise bean in the call chain.
-If the first enterprise bean in the call chain is called by a servlet or JSP page, the principal name must be the same as that returned by the HttpServletRequest method getUserPrincipal or the SecurityContext method getCallerPrincipal in the calling servlet or JSP page.
-(However, if the HttpServletRequest or SecurityContext method getCallerPrincipal returns null, the principal used in calls to enterprise beans is not specified by this specification, although it must still be possible to configure enterprise beans to be callable by such components.)
+If the first enterprise bean in the call chain is called by a servlet or JSP page, the principal name must be the same as that returned by the HttpServletRequest method getCallerPrincipal or the SecurityContext method getCallerPrincipal in the calling servlet or JSP page.
+(However, if the HttpServletRequest or SecurityContext method getCallerPrincipal in the calling servlet or JSP page.
+(However, if the HttpServletRequest or SecurityContext method getCallerPrincipal is principal returns null, the principal used in calls to enterprise beans is not specified by this specification, although it must still be possible to configure enterprise beans to be callable by such components.)